Element-Re/crossblade/README.md

 ![Crossblade Sound with Layers](https://github.com/Elemental-Re/crossblade/blob/main/project_assets/readme/Sound%20Diagram.webp?raw=true "Crossblade Sound with Layers")

-A Crossblade-configured sound can be part of a larger playlist of sounds, of which any or none of the other sounds could configured with additional sound layers.
+A Crossblade-configured sound can be part of a larger playlist of sounds, of which any or none of the other sounds could be configured with additional sound layers.
 Crossblade will only attempt to crossfade currently playing sounds that are configured with additional layers—any other sound will play as normal without Crossblade interfering.

 ![Crossblade Sound with Layers](https://github.com/Elemental-Re/crossblade/blob/main/project_assets/readme/Playlist%20Diagram.webp?raw=true "Playlist with Mixed Sounds")